20centcroak/github-cheatsheet/cheatsheet.md

  1 file changed, 0 insertions(+), 0 deletions(-)
  create mode 100644 fileA.txt

-the file is now commited, and a commit number is displayed (short SHA-1: *213cf6c*)
+The file is now commited, and a commit number is displayed (short SHA-1: *213cf6c*)

     git status
 >On branch master